Wavix/wavix-embeddable/README.md

 ```

 ### Support and Contact
-If you have questions or run into issues with the widget, open an issue.
+If you have questions or run into issues with the widget, [open an issue](https://github.com/Wavix/wavix-embeddable/issues).
 For direct support, contact support@wavix.com.

-Open an issue should be a link to https://github.com/Wavix/wavix-embeddable/issues

 ### License
 This widget is distributed under the MIT License.
 See [LICENSE](https://github.com/Wavix/wavix-embeddable/blob/main/LICENSE) for more detailed information.